 Figure 8.
 The Family 3 pedigree shows apparent non-penetrance.

 Family 4 was comprised of a mother and two daughters, aged 78, 53, and 51 years, respectively.
 The mother reported that her mother and maternal aunt lost vision from the seventh decade of life (Figure 9).
-The patient had been diagnosed with macular atrophy at age 68 years after cataract surgery but achieved 20/25 BCVA bilaterally.
+The patient F4-III-1 had been diagnosed with macular atrophy at age 68 years after cataract surgery but achieved 20/25 BCVA bilaterally.
 The ophthalmologic examination showed small yellowish flecks in the posterior pole with large plaques of outer retinal atrophy that extended to the entire mid-peripheral retina.
 These changes were bilateral, symmetrical, and much more evident in AF.
-The atrophic plaques progressed slowly over 10 years; the patient currently has a BCVA of 20/100 in the right eye (RE) and 20/25 in the left eye (LE). daughters were asymptomatic and presented with BCVAs of 20/20 but had yellow flecks in the posterior pole that were more numerous in who also had small areas of eccentric macular atrophy more evident on AF (Figure 10).
-The ffERG and VFs were normal in the daughter and we diagnosed PDsFF. had subnormal photopic and scotopic ffERGs and we diagnosed ECA, but the had an abolished scotopic ffERG with subnormal photopic ffERG and reported night blindness, and we diagnosed ADRP (Figure 7).
+The atrophic plaques progressed slowly over 10 years; the patient currently has a BCVA of 20/100 in the right eye (RE) and 20/25 in the left eye (LE).
+Her daughters were asymptomatic and presented with BCVAs of 20/20 but had yellow flecks in the posterior pole that were more numerous in F4-IV-1 who also had small areas of eccentric macular atrophy more evident on AF (Figure 10).
+The ffERG and VFs were normal in the F4-IV-2 daughter and we diagnosed PDsFF.
+F4-IV-1 had subnormal photopic and scotopic ffERGs and we diagnosed ECA, but the F4-III-1 had an abolished scotopic ffERG with subnormal photopic ffERG and reported night blindness, and therefore we diagnosed ADRP (Figure 7).